sagemath/trac_to_gh/Issue 482.md

 # Issue 482: ideals for improving the SAGE tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/482

 Original creator: was